AcademySoftwareFoundation/openexr/docs/InterpretingDeepPixels.rst

-2. Merge overlapping samples: if there are indices :math:`i` and :math:`j` such that samples :math:`i` and :math:`j` overlap perfectly, then merge those two samples as shown in “Merging Overlapping Samples,” above.
+2. Merge overlapping samples: if there are indices :math:`i` and :math:`j` such that samples :math:`i` and :math:`j` overlap perfectly, then merge those two samples as shown in `Merging Overlapping Samples`_ above.
 Repeat this until there are no more perfectly overlapping samples.

 3. Sort the samples according to ``Z`` and ``ZBack`` (see